keripix/kanfas-crazy-balls/README.md

 Later target:

-1. Interactive resizing
+1. Interactive resizing (boundingbox not working at the moment)
-2. Interactive rotation
+2. Interactive rotation (boundingbox not working at the moment)
 3. Learning Performance
 4. Foundation for games